 On March 11, 2020, the World Health Organization declared the spread of the Coronavirus COVID-19 a pandemic.
 The different measures adopted worldwide have had a significant impact on aspects such as daily life. as well as in the world and regional economy and that of the companies themselves.
-The evolution of the pandemic is highly uncertain.
+In Uruguay, the population vaccination stage has begun, however, some uncertainty persists regarding the end of the pandemic.

 This regional and global macroeconomic context could directly or indirectly affect the financial situation of the Institute in the future.
+As of the date of issuance of these financial statements, the financial situation and the result of the operations of the same have not been affected, due to the internal work that was done.

-As of the date of issuance of these financial statements, it is not possible to reliably estimate the impact that this situation will have on the financial position of the Institute and on the results of its operations.
-Consequently, the values of assets and liabilities were determined as required by the applicable accounting standards, based on the conditions existing at the closing date of the fiscal year.
+Notwithstanding the foregoing, it is not possible to reliably estimate the impact that this situation will have on the financial position of the Institute and on the results of its operations in the near future.
+It has been resolved to continue monitoring the duration and / or severity of the health and economic measures adopted by regional national governments in the coming months to make the appropriate decisions accordingly.